By Andrew Ward

 Smoking and Vaping

 Unlike edibles, the effects of smoking and vaping are nearly instantaneous.
-Rather than waiting up to two hours, you’ll know if a microdose of smoked or vaped cannabis did that trick in just a few minutes.
+Rather than waiting up to two hours, you'll know if a microdose of smoked or vaped cannabis did the trick in just a few minutes.
 The near-instant answer is helpful, but there are drawbacks.
 Dosing smoked or vaped cannabis is much more complicated than most edibles.
 Instead of having portioned consumables, smoking and vaping require a bit of guesswork and quickly timed hits using a flame or heating device.

 Sublinguals